High Gain Fusion Target Design using Generative Artificial Intelligence: Control of Collective Systems

 \section{Control of Collective Systems}

 Collectives are fields or swarms of elementary particles (making elementary fields), charged particles (making plasmas), molecules (making fluids), celestial bodies (making cosmoses), economic entities (making economies), persons (making societies) and so on.
-This new theory gives a way of controlling (that is, optimizing and stabilizing) collective systems, whose state is given, not by variables, but as a function, $f(x)$.
+This theory gives a way of controlling (that is, optimizing and stabilizing) collective systems, whose state is given, not by variables, but as a function, $f(x)$.
 This also can be viewed as topological characterization and control.
+The two-stage canonical auto-encoder is finding the analytic function; whose Riemann surface (that is, manifold), has the topology of the collective system; and whose non-stationary singularity spectrums are the Riemann moduli or topological indices (that is, the integrals of the Chern-Simons 3-form) of the collective system.

 The current theoretical approach to collectives, the BBGKY theory of plasmas \citep{glinsky.bbgky.24} and the perturbation theory of fields, makes mistakes: it expands the terms of the Mayer Cluster Expansion in terms of the plasma correlation parameter or the field coupling parameter: the convergence goes from super-convergent, $\exp(-N!)$, to a very weak asymptotic convergence, $1/N$, leading to the divergence, the infinities, in current methods of renormalization: and the expansion parameter is, many times, not less than 1.